manuel-quezada/water_wave_diffractons_RR/README.md

 This repository is meant for reproducibility of the paper **Solitary water waves created by variations in bathymetry**.

 ## About the paper.
-* A pre-print can be found here XX.
+* A pre-print can be found here: ....

 ## Organization of the repository
 The repository has the following main folders: